Bboongbboong-E

 Bboongbboong (also called 'Farting King Pung Pung') is a children's television program produced by Educational Broadcasting System (EBS).
-Broadcasting began in March 2000.
+Broadcasting began on March 3, 2000 and ended on August 25, 2022.
 The show attempts to help children to think and develop their language, expression, and social skills.
 The characters such as Bboong Bboong-E let the children join in the TV show.
 The main character Bboongbboong-E's fart has many magical effects.

+The series was also broadcast at the beginning of Cartoon Network Korea's existence in 2006, part of the Tiny TV block.